 Вірменський собор – Armenian Cathedral

-It is an old church, which had been renewed for a long time.
-Now, this building from the 14th century is open for everyone.
-Nevertheless, you shouldn’t wear short skirts, shorts or tops to enter this place.
-However, it is really worth visiting.
+This is an old church which had been under renovation for a long time.
+Now this building from the 14th century is open to the public!
+But – you can’t wear short skirts, shorts or short tops to be able to enter this place.
+Nevertheless, it is really worth visiting.
 There are many authentic and unusual sacred images and the atmosphere imbues you with a feeling of holiness.
-It is quite dark there, but that creates even better special spirit.
-By the way, this is the only cathedral of Armenian Apostolic Church in the whole Western Ukraine.
+It is quite dark there, but that creates an even more special atmosphere.
+By the way, this is the only cathedral of the Armenian Apostolic Church in the whole of Western Ukraine.

-My favorite fresco painting here is “The Funeral of St. Odilon”.
-Look at this picture attentively, and you’ll see many mysterious elements.
+My favorite фрескаfresco painting here is “The Funeral of St. Odilon”.
+Look at this picture attentively (to the left), and you’ll see many mysterious elements.

 Церква Святих Ольги та Єлизавети – Church of Sts.
 Olha and Elizabeth

-If you come to Lviv by train, you’ll see it after 5 minutes in town.
-It is very close to the railway station, so this church is an architectural landmark of the city.
-Earlier, this was a Catholic church, so its style is neo-gothic. Церква Святих Ольги та Єлизавети was build in the beginning of 20th century in honor of the wife of Austrian emperor Franz Joseph I. Now it is Greek Catholic church.
-The interior of the building is very light, and there is much free space.
-Also, this is the tallest building in the old city.
+If you come to Lviv by train, you’ll see this church after five minutes in town.
+It is very close to the railway station, so it is an architectural landmark of the city.
+Earlier, this was a Catholic church, so its style is neo-gothic. Церква Святих Ольги та Єлизавети was built in the beginning of the 20th century in honor of the wife of Austrian emperor Franz Joseph I. Now it is a Greek Catholic church.
+The interior of the building is very light, and there’s a lot of free space.
+Moreover, this is the tallest building in the old city.

-However, it is open not very often, and it is better to go there when divine worship starts.
+However, it is open not that often, and it’s better to go there when divine worship starts.
 You can look at their schedule here.

 Where: вулиця Кропивницького, 1 (Kropyvnytskogo street, 1)